 *I used MDF (3/4 in.–because it’s not hanging up) instead of a wood board, so I could be very specific with the sizing.
 I ripped it down to the size I wanted.
 You can do that, but you can also use a 1×6 or 1×8, and then cut it down the to the length you need.
 With the Silhouette cut file, you can resize it as needed.

 *When I framed it, I put the furring strips flush with top of the sign, rather than the bottom, like I did with the Farmhouse sign.
 I like doing that with smaller signs, so it’s smooth all the way across.

 *I sanded the top of the letters a little more than I did with the Farmhouse sign.
-I really wanted it to look worn, and when I was sanding, some of the black paint that had been sanded off (and on the sandpaper) came off on my letters.
+When I was sanding, some of the black paint that had been sanded off (and on the sandpaper) came off on my letters.
 It actually lent itself to exactly what I was looking for!
 If you want it less weathered, that’s okay–just sand it less.

-I’m also sharing the Silhouette cut file, so if you have a Silhouette Cameo or Portrait, you can save this file to your computer, then open it up in your Silhouette software.
+I’m also sharing the Silhouette cut file.
+If you have a Silhouette Cameo or Portrait, you can save this file to your computer, then open it up in your Silhouette software.
 You can change the size there if you wish to, before cutting.